Prime Minister Meets US Assistant Secretary Of State For Near Eastern Affairs

-Doha, Qatar: The Prime Minister and Minister of Foreign Affairs HE Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani met today at his office with US Assistant Secretary of State for Near Eastern Affairs Barbara Leaf, who is currently visiting the country.
+DOHA: HE Prime Minister and Minister of Interior Sheikh Abdullah bin Nasser bin Khalifa Al-Thani met on Sunday with US Assistant Secretary of State for Near Eastern Affairs Anne Patterson and her accompanying delegation on the occasion of their visit to the country.

-The meeting dealt with discussing developments in the occupied Palestinian territories and Israel, and how to de-escalate.

-His Excellency expressed during the meeting the State of Qatar's firm position of condemning the targeting of civilians in all its forms, and that the killing of innocent civilians, especially women and children, and the practice of collective punishment was unacceptable under any pretense.
+During the meeting, they discussed ties of cooperation between the two countries and means of developing and enhancing them, in addition to the developments in the region.

 Legal Disclaimer: